 One of the best spots had light rays shining right through an oak tree off the mountain.
 I found a turnout about 1/4 mile away, but by the time I got there, most of the mist was gone.
 I didn’t get quite the image I wanted, although I like the color and black and white I selected for this gallery.
 Still, I have another image that will stay in my mind forever.

-I wanted to close with a shout-out to Jeff Sullivan, who posted an excellent blog post on Figueroa Mountain on April 3.
+I wanted to close with a shout-out to Jeff Sullivan, who posted an excellent blog post on the mountain on April 3.
 I was a little late for peak wildflower season, and staying only until the morning meant I had closed poppies, but it was a great refresher after not having visited in several years due to the persistent California drought.
 Thanks Jeff!

 Thank you very much for reading, and I hope you enjoy the images!